ornachmias/ornachmias.github.io/_posts/2025-04-22-map-projection.md

 Let's see a simple example of the differences between the Haversine formula and using map projection over specific territory.
 We're working under the assumption that a map projection over a limited space can result in more accurate distance measurements, we'll use that to measure the error (which is the absolute difference in this case).
 In this experiment, I've sampled points in a bounding box around Israel, and then measured the distance from the northernmost point to all other points, both using Haversine and the projected coordinates.
 Then, I used the difference between the two as an absolute error.

 ![]({{ site.baseurl }}/assets/map-projection/haversine_error.png)
-As presented, the more we go further from the measured point, the larger the error in the Haversine formula.
+As presented, the further we go from the measured point, the larger the error in the Haversine formula.

 # Map Projection
 Since we want our measurements to be correct, let it be distances, shapes or angles, we need to use some kind of a method or projection that allows us to modify the map while keeping those properties.
 But the thing is, there is no such a way.
 As I've mentioned, we're trying to describe more than we're capable on a 2D surface.
 The closest we can get is to choose some of the properties, and try to keep them correct.